dhilipkmr/website/src/pages/post_6/index.md

 ---
-title: "Let's implement our own Array.map() method"
+title: "Implementing our own Array.map()"
-description: "Implementing our own Array.map() in Javascript"
+description: "Understanding how Array.map() works and we implement our version of map"
 path: "/array-map"
 date: "2019-03-26"
 author: "Dhilip kumar"